mozilla/hawk/README.md

 where extra round-trip are costly.
 While Hawk includes support for sending a challenge when a request lacks authentication, it does not require it.

+# Acknowledgements

+**Hawk** is a derivative work of the [HTTP MAC Authentication Scheme](http://tools.ietf.org/html/draft-hammer-oauth-v2-mac-token-05) proposal
+Co-authored by Ben Adida, Adam Barth, and Eran Hammer, which in turn was based on the OAuth 1.0 community specification.

+Special thanks to Ben Laurie for his always insightful feedback and advice.

+The **Hawk** logo was created by [Chris Carrasco](http://chriscarrasco.com).